YaKnee/tamk-fullstack-backend/README.md

 ## Installation
 *requires own MongoDB server and credentials.
 Instructions can be found here on how to setup your own: [Getting Started with MongoDB Atlas](https://www.youtube.com/watch?v=bBA9rUdqmgY).

+Go to the directory where you want to store this repository, then use: `git clone https://github.com/YaKnee/tamk-fullstack-backend.git`.
+Next, go into this new directory with `cd tamk-fullstack-backend` and install the dependency packages by using `npm install`.

 Then create a .env file to the project folder with:
 - Server credentials, for example: `MONGODB_URI = mongodb+srv://<username>:<password>@<cluster_name>.mongodb.net/<database_name>`,
 - Json web token secret, for example: `JWT_SECRET=<secret_key>`,